 Based on the blockage of the grate plates observed during the CEMCAP trials with the pilot cooler, it is evident that the moisture content in the recirculating gas was high.
-Any effect of moisture on clinker quality as e.g. the observed effects in the clinker samples from the pilot cooler reinforce the importance of a condenser in future industrial scale oxyfuel cement plant.
-Condenser layout and dimensioning will be important for preventing effects of increased moisture on clinker quality.
+Condenser layout and dimensioning will be important for preventing negative effects of increased moisture on cooler performance and availability.